IF THE INJURY IS LIFE THREATENING OR AN EMERGENCY – CALL 911 OR SEEK IMMEDIATE HELP FIRST.

 It is the employer’s responsibility to report the accident AS SOON AS SAFELY POSSIBLE to Church Mutual Insurance, so the employee can be fairly compensated and so the hazard that caused the accident can be eliminated.

 TIME IS IMPORTANT IN REPORTING A WORKER’S COMP CLAIM – TO BE IN COMPLIANCE – YOU OR THE EMPLOYEE MUST REPORT THE INJURY TO CHURCH MUTUAL INSURANCE AS SOON AS POSSIBLE FOR THE EMPLOYEE TO QUALIFY FOR WORKER’S COMP BENEFITS; see 24/7 phone numbers below.

 - For any work site injury, no matter how minor, the employee should notify the employer as soon as possible.
 If the employee has not yet received medical care, the supervisor/manager (with the employee present) should contact the Church Mutual Nurse Hotline listed below.
 In case of medical emergency, the employee should be transported to the nearest hospital emergency department.

 - If the employee contacts the employer after medical treatment, complete the EMPLOYER’S ACCIDENT REPORT (see below).
 Fax the completed report to Church Mutual (Fax Number listed below).
 DO NOT submit the Accident Report to the Kansas Division of Workers Compensation listed on the form.
 Kansas State Law limits the reporting time to file a worker’s compensation claim.
 An employee has 20 days and an employer has 28 days from the date of injury to report an accident to Church Mutual.
 If this date is exceeded, Church Mutual still recommends filing a claim.
 If they deny the claim, the employer can submit the letter of denial of Worker’s Compensation to BCBS to see if they will cover the medical expenses.

-- FMLA/Federal Family & Medical Leave Act: FMLA should not be used for a workers comp leave.
+- FMLA/Federal Family & Medical Leave Act: FMLA should be used concurrently with workers comp leave when applicable.